Nemris/Koakuma/README.md

 ### Related to the keysite and `titlekeys.json`

 `-k/--keysite`: the URL to that key site, to be supplied each time you wish to download `titlekeys.json`.
-If `-i/--ignore-sha256` is supplied, you'll have to specify the full URL;;
+If `-i/--ignore-sha256` is supplied, you'll have to specify the full URL;

 `-i/--ignore-sha256`: by default, a SHA-256 of that key site's URL is compared to the SHA-256 of the URL submitted by you: if they differ, then the download is skipped; specify this argument to force the download;